 Absolutely.
-Air pollution levels can be as much as 100 times worse indoors than outdoors.
-The American Lung Association says that the majority of people spend 90% of their time inside, making it crucial for homeowners to know about indoor air quality (IAQ) in Oklahoma City.
+Air pollution concentration can be nearly 100 times greater indoors than outdoors.
+The American Lung Association says that the majority of people spend 90% of their time inside, making it important for homeowners to know about indoor air quality (IAQ) in Oklahoma City.

-Many regular household items lead to poor indoor air quality, like:
+Many standard household items lead to poor indoor air quality, such as:

 - Chemicals in parts of carpet, furniture, upholstery and drapes

 The snug construction of modern houses also contributes majorly to bad IAQ.
 Fixtures like weather stripping and storm doors are designed to decrease energy costs.
 However, they also stop proper ventilation by keeping indoor air in and outside air out.
 The outcome could be a buildup of vapors within your house.

 Poor IAQ can be a direct or indirect source of various health problems.
 Medical professionals have found that as many as half of all illnesses are linked or worsened by indoor air pollution.

 Pollutants in your residence can create flu-like illness such as headaches, nausea and respiratory sensitivity.
 It can also worsen allergies and asthma.

 Adequate ventilation also is an important factor in enhancing indoor air quality, as it reduces the level of indoor pollutants.